fledge-iot/fledge/docs/plugin_developers_guide/06_filter_plugins.rst

    }

    /**
-    * Handle the filter specific configuraiton.
+    * Handle the filter specific configuration.
 In this case
     * it is just the single item "match" that is a regex
     * expression
     *